10 reasons to love Tokyo

 A city like no other, the oldest of the old and the newest of the new collide in Tokyo.
 Ancient Shinto shrines rub shoulders with futuristic skyscrapers, while peaceful gardens filled with gorgeous cherry trees are overlooked by bright billboards advertising the latest technologies and high-end fashion.
-There’s so much to marvel at in this city, so here are ten of our top reasons to love Tokyo.
+There’s so much to marvel at in this city, while traveling, working or learning Japanese in Tokyo, so here are ten of our top reasons to love Tokyo.

 From world-class restaurants showcasing the culinary skills of some of the globe’s top chefs to family-run restaurants dishing up delicious traditional grub and even street food stalls that smell so good they’re impossible to walk past without sampling, Tokyo is full of gastronomic delights.
 Once you’ve stuffed yourself with Japanese specialities like fresh sushi, tempura and soba noodles, you can also dive head-first into the many fusion and international foodie scenes.

 With historic sites celebrating Japan’s heritage and famous museums joined by an ever-changing schedule of theater shows, performances, art galleries and musical events, culture-vultures will never get tired of Tokyo.
 In March each year, the cherry blossom trees in the parks explode into bloom with their cotton candy pink flowers.
 These blossoms, also known as sakura, have long culturally represented the beautiful but fleeting nature of human life.

 Whatever your individual style, self-expression through clothes is celebrated, no, worshipped, in Tokyo.
 Harajuku, the famous vibrant shopping district, is home to some of the elaborate cosplay stores, teen fashion outlets and vintage clothing shops.
 Tokyoites are known for their sense of fashion and are impossibly trendy: Just a walk through this city can give you all the style inspiration you could ever need.